 From ITC's website:

-"We promote blue biotechnology through experimental development and applied research of new technologies for the production and processing of marine microalgae, on a pilot and industrial scale (demonstration projects) with applications in the food, cosmetic, agricultural and environmental industries...
+"We promote blue biotechnology through experimental development and applied research of new technologies for producing and processing marine microalgae, on a pilot and industrial scale (demonstration projects) with applications in the food, cosmetic, agricultural and environmental industries...
 All this with the purpose of transferring said knowledge to the Canarian business sector.
-In this line, we participate in the BIOASIS platform with the purpose of encouraging the blue biotechnology industry, and especially marine plant aquaculture, as an area of specialization for the growth of the Blue Economy."
+In this line, we participate in the BIOASIS platform to encourage the blue biotechnology industry, especially marine plant aquaculture, as an area of specialization for the growth of the Blue Economy."

-ITC is a research incubation center for industrial partners and they possess an extensive algae culture collection on plates and in liquid media.
-They scale up the growth of phytoplankton in large bioreactors and then into open air circulation ponds.
-These are then concentrated using centrifuges and lyophilizers.
+ITC is a research incubation center for industrial partners.
+Its extensive algae culture collection on plates and in liquid media is scaled up in large bioreactors and then into open-air circulation ponds.
+The phytoplankton is then concentrated using centrifuges and lyophilizers.